jmuheim/AccessifyMe/docs/personas.md

     - [Temporary blindness](https://www.doctorshealthpress.com/common-causes-of-temporary-blindness-and-natural-ways-to-treat-it/): increasing amount of people gluing their eyes to television screens, laptops, and phones → good motivation to relieve your eyes a bit by using other ways of interacting with digital content, i.e. text-to-speech (but for that to work, the content must be built in an accessible way)

 - Pratul (45), **color blind** (red/green)
+  - Quote: "As a science journalist I read statistical charts everyday.
+It's a shame that most of them are color-coded."
+  - Background: PhD (Journalism)
+  - Depends on:
+    - (Nothing in particular)

+  - Could also be:
+    - Any other color blindness
+    - Achromatic

+  - Statistics: 1 in 12 men is color blind (https://www.nei.nih.gov/learn-about-eye-health/eye-conditions-and-diseases/color-blindness)

 - Hannah (72), **partially sighted** (age-related cataract)
   - Quote: "I'm keen to keep up with Technology so I can communicate with my grandchildren.
 In later years though it's getting difficult for me to perceive content on screen."
   - Background: Retired, worked as secretary in a law firm